Calibrated Selective Classification: Calibrated selective classification

 \end{definition} Similarly, we also define the selective calibration error, which measures deviation from selective calibration. \begin{definition}[Selective calibration error] The $\ell_q$ binary selective calibration error of $(f, g)$ w.r.t $P$ is

 \end{definition} The top-label selective calibration error for multi-class classification is defined analogously, as is the selective Brier score.
-What might we stand to gain by using $(f,g)$ selectively?
-As a basic observation, we show that the coverage-constrained selective calibration error of $(f, g)$ can, in theory, always improve over its non-selective counterpart.\looseness=-1
+What might we gain by selection?
+As a basic observation, we show that the coverage-constrained selective calibration error of $(f, g)$ can, at least in theory, always improve over its non-selective counterpart.\looseness=-1